Burnside High School: Grounds and facilities

 Like most New Zealand state secondary schools built in the 1960s, the school is largely built to the Nelson Two-Storey plan.
 The Nelson Two-Storey is distinguished by its two-storey H-shaped classroom blocks, with stairwells at each end of the block and a large ground floor toilet and cloak area on one side.
 Burnside has four of these blocks: A, B, D, and E blocks (and the demolished F block).
+The school also has one 1970s standard S68 block, G block.

-Additionally, there were the now-demolitied I and J blocks, built in 2005.
-They were demolished because they failed to meet the earthquake code, causing the school to temporarily close.
-The earthquake-prone admin block was closed in November 2024, and reopened for use in 2025.
+The earthquake-prone administration block was closed in late 2024 for strengthening work before reopening in 2025.

 Academics

 As a state school, Burnside High School follows the New Zealand Curriculum (NZC).
 In Years 11 to 13, students complete the National Certificate of Educational Achievement (NCEA), the main secondary school qualification in New Zealand.
 Cambridge Mathematics (IGCSE, AS, and A Levels) has been offered for Year 11 to 13 students since 2011, and Cambridge Music has been offered for Year 11 to 13 students since 2022.